juhp/cabal-rpm/README.md

 # cabal-rpm

-cabal-rpm creates RPM spec files for packaging Haskell Cabal-based packages.
+cabal-rpm is a tool for RPM packaging of Haskell Cabal-based packages.
-It can also act as a cabal-install wrapper which installs dependencies packaged in Fedora before running "cabal install".
+It interacts with yum to install build dependencies and can also act as a cabal-install wrapper installing dependencies packaged in Fedora before running "cabal install".

 Cabal-rpm was originally created by Bryan O'Sullivan (see README.orig) but has since been updated to work with current Cabal and Fedora Packaging